-My articles and papers [4-11, 13-15] have a focus on the interdisciplinary aspects of teaching the Computer Science classes and designing modern networking systems.
+The author's articles and papers [4-11, 13-15] have a focus on interdisciplinary aspects of teaching the Computer Science classes and designing modern networking systems.
 The research in these publications includes both disciplinary and interdisciplinary perspectives that challenge the instructors to take a personal responsibility in teaching students according to their different backgrounds in Mathematics, Computer Science, Natural Sciences, and culture.

-I have designed special assignments in the CS690/CS450E System Simulation & Modeling course, which encourage the students to grasp understanding of what managers would expect from the results of simulating performances of various network systems and data farms.
-Working hard on his project, Martin Milkovich, a student of mine in 2004-2005 classes, offered a new software tool, OMNeT++, for modeling and simulating performances of the digital video cluster firm.
-He selected a challenged topic, Digital Video Cluster Simulation, for his CS690 and CS699 research projects, and a few months later he delivered a presentation of the findings at the Winter-2005 International Conference on Simulation Methods held in Florida [16].
+The special assignments have been designed for the CS690 System Simulation & Modeling course, which encourage the students to grasp understanding of what managers would expect from the results of simulating performances of various network systems and data farms.
+Working hard on his project, Martin Milkovich, a student in 2004-2005 classes, offered a new software tool, OMNeT++, for modeling and simulating performances of the digital video cluster firm.
+He selected a challenged topic, Digital Video Cluster Simulation, for his CS690 and CS699 research projects, and a few months later he delivered a presentation of his findings at the Winter-2005 International Conference on Simulation Methods held in Florida [16].
 Nowadays, following his example, other students apply the OMNeT++ tool in their research studies of the clustered Storage Area Networks, wireless sensor networks, and distributed network systems.

-I support my graduate students in their efforts of introducing the Computer System Analysis and Design Standards [36] for the networking industry, related software tools [37], and practices [15, 38] in the local networking companies.
-As a result of such efforts, David D. Norman, a student of mine in 2001-2003 classes, has been promoted to the position of a Principle Software Engineer at IMPACT Science and Technology, Inc., located in Hollis, NH.
-He was a guest speaker at the Rivier College Mathematics & Computer Science Lecture Series on November 11, 2003 [21], where he shared his experience in software systems engineering and networking technologies with our students and faculty.
-I encourage my students to submit summaries of their research projects to professional journals and magazines.
-Six graduates (Gregory Dake, David Dwyer, Nimmi Gupta, Ajay Kumar [18], Martin Milkovich [19], and David Snogles [17]) have submitted recently their manuscripts for publishing in the Rivier College Online Academic Journal.
-These activities develop a strong bond between students and the instructor that will last forever.
+The author supports his graduate students in their efforts of introducing the Computer System Analysis and Design Standards [36] to the networking industry, related software tools [37], and practices [15, 38] in the local networking companies.
+As a result of such efforts, David D. Norman, a student in 2001-2003 classes, has been promoted to the position of a Principle Software Engineer at IMPACT Science and Technology, Inc., located in Hollis, NH.
+He was a guest speaker at the Rivier College Mathematics & Computer Science Lecture Series on November 11, 2003 [21], where he shared his experience in software systems engineering and networking technologies with students and faculty.

+The students are encouraged to submit summaries of their research projects to professional journals and magazines.
+Seven graduates (Gregory Dake, David Dwyer, Nimmi Gupta, Ajay Kumar [18], Martin Milkovich [19], David Snogles [17], and Bruce Trull) have submitted recently their manuscripts for publishing in the Rivier College Online Academic Journal.
+These activities develop a strong bond between students and faculty members that will last forever.

-8 CONCLUSIONS
+8 Conclusions

-I have described the goals, demand, design, implementation, and experience of running several Web-enhanced networking technology courses for seniors and graduate students.
+The author has described the goals, demand, design, implementation, and experience of running several Web-enhanced networking technology courses for seniors and graduate students.
 The experience has been in general a very positive one, while at the same time providing useful lessons learned.
-I believe that this project-based and virtual-lab approach can be effectively applied to future courses of a similar nature in academia, and believe that the model can be extended to other engineering disciplines beyond the computing sciences.
+The author believes that this project-based and virtual-lab approach can be effectively applied to future courses of a similar nature in academia, and believes that the model can be extended to other engineering disciplines beyond the computing sciences.

-9 ACKNOWLEDGEMENTS
+9 Acknowledgements

-The author would like to acknowledge that the Information Technology department (William Schleifer, executive director, and Marie McMullen, director of Network Operations), the Academic Computer Center (Sr. Martha Villeneuve, director), and colleagues (Dr. Mihaela Sabin, Dr. Bryan Higgs, and others) have played a direct and crucial role in the organization and success of these Web-enhanced networking technology courses.
+The author would like to acknowledge the Information Technology department (William Schleifer, executive director, and Marie McMullen, director of Network Operations), the Academic Computer Center (Sr. Martha Villeneuve, director), and colleagues (Dr. Mihaela Sabin, Dr. Bryan Higgs, and others), who have played a direct and crucial role in the organization and success of these Webenhanced networking technology courses.